Watch: Highlights, interviews from the week of high school sports action

-The high school sports season is rolling through May, and our sports reporters at the Sun Journal, Central Maine and Press Herald have been busy capturing some highlights and post-game interviews during their travels.
+It’s been another busy week in high school sports across the state, and our sports reporters at the Sun Journal, Central Maine and Press Herald have been busy capturing some highlights and postgame interviews during their travels.

 Here’s a sample of some our videos from the week.